gtim/chessdriller/random-ideas.md

 * identify leeches (keep count of lapses?)
 * incorrect answer decreases move ease, but when to increase?
 * undo button for pgn upload
-* fuzzing: fuzz +/- 1 day (or +/-x%) per line, not per move, or the entire line will be scheduled at the line-minimum anyway
 * line-scheduling issues
     - a short transposition / move-order swap will lead to the entire line being quized twice, with each variation.
     - possible solution: just quiz until the last due move, not to the end of the line